keijiro/HdrpVatExample/README.md

 Supported VAT methods
 ---------------------

-- The Shader Graph example only supports the "Soft (Consistent Topology)" method.
+- The Shader Graph example only supports the "Soft (Constant Topology)" method.
 - The Visual Effect Graph example only supports the "Sprite (Camera Facing Cards)" method.

 How to use VAT with Shader Graph
 --------------------------------

-At first, export a geometry (`.fbx`), textures (`.exr`) and realtime data (`.json`) from Houdini using the VAT exporter and import `.fbx` and `.exr` files into Unity.
-Note that the texture files should be imported with the following settings:
+At first, export VAT files from Houdini: It consists of a geometry file (`.fbx`), texture files (`.exr`) and realtime data file (`.json`).

+Then import `.fbx` and `.exr` files into Unity.
+The texture files must be imported with the following settings:

 - sRGB (Color Texture): Off
 - Non-Power of 2: None